senecajs/seneca-in-practice/problems/decorate/problem.md

 - `name`: The name you wish to call the decorated function or object.
 - `handler`: The handler the decorate seneca with.
 This can be a function or an object.

-For instance here we add a `stamp` function:
+For instance here we add a stamp function that will print a time stamp when invoked:

 ```
 var seneca = require('seneca')